allan-simon/linthesia/README.md

 tentative to fix/rewrite linthesia , an open-source synthesia/ "piano-hero" like game (scroll down to see screenshot and "manual")

+it should compile for at least Windows/Linux/MacOS X (I have tested only Linux though)

 ##Note:

 Current Master can be used for casual gaming, and I strongly encourage people to use it